Tutorials¶

 .

-Back in python, we could do this by
+Back in Python, we could do this by

-ts = pyslim.load("foo.trees")
+ts = tskit.load("foo.trees")

-ts = engine.recap_and_rescale(ts, model, contig, samples,
+ts = engine.recap_and_rescale(ts, demography, contig, samples, slim_scaling_factor=10)

 ts.dump("foo_recap.trees")